Henry Yelverton (attorney general): Career

-On Bacon's acceptance of the great seal, in 1617, James announced that Yelverton should succeed him as attorney-general.
-For some time, however, George Villiers, 1st Duke of Buckingham obstructed him as a creature of the Howard family.
+On Bacon's acceptance of the great seal, in 1617, James announced that Yelverton should succeed him as attorney general.
+For some time, however, George Villiers, 1st Duke of Buckingham, obstructed him as a creature of the Howard family.
 Yelverton refused to apply to Buckingham, who sent for him; Yelverton expressed a hope that Buckingham would have no reason to complain of him, and had the warrant duly signed.

-In the dispute between Coke and Buckingham about the marriage of the daughter of the former, Yelverton acted the part of mediator, and it was to his charge that Frances Coke was committed.
-Later on he gave confidential information to Bacon on the feeling of Buckingham towards him, and pleaded the lord-keeper's cause at court with success.
+In the dispute between Coke and Buckingham about the marriage of Coke's daughter, Yelverton acted the part of mediator, and it was to his charge that Frances Coke was committed.
+Later on, he gave confidential information to Bacon on the feeling of Buckingham towards him, and pleaded the lord-keeper's cause at court with success.

-He lost his position as attorney-general for his handling of an attack on monopolies.
+Yelverton lost his position as attorney-general by his handling of an attack on monopolies.
 In April 1617, he was employed, at Buckingham's insistence, in taking legal proceedings against the opponents of the patent for gold and silver thread; but he refused to take the step of committing those persons to prison without first consulting the king.

-In 1618, however, he concurred with Bacon and Montague in advising that the infringers of the patent should be prosecuted in the Star-chamber.
-Becoming himself one of the commissioners on 22 April 1618, he was subsequently placed on another commission issued on 20 October authorising means to be taken for the punishment of offenders, and in 1619, the silkmen having refused to give a bond to abstain from the manufacture, he committed some of them to the Fleet prison; but being unwilling to bear the responsibility, announced his intention of releasing them unless Bacon would support him.
+In 1618, however, Yelverton concurred with Bacon and Montague in advising that the infringers of the patent should be prosecuted in the Star Chamber.
+Becoming himself one of the commissioners on 22 April 1618, he was subsequently placed on another commission issued on 20 October authorising means to be taken for the punishment of offenders, and in 1619, after the silkmen had refused to give a bond to abstain from the manufacture, he committed some of them to the Fleet prison; but being unwilling to bear the responsibility, announced his intention of releasing them unless Bacon would support him.

 On 16 June, 1620, Bacon and others recommended that, in spite of Yelverton's acknowledgment of error, he should be tried in the Star-chamber on the ground of having officially passed a charter to the city of London containing unauthorised provisions, and on 27 June he was suspended from his office.

 On 27 October, Yelverton more expressly acknowledged his offence in the Star-chamber; but this was again held insufficient, and on 10 November he was sentenced to imprisonment in the Tower of London during pleasure, fined, and dismissed from his place if the king approved.
 The king appointed Yelverton's successor in the attorney-generalship on 11 January, 1621.

 If Yelverton gave offence to the court by his hesitation in defending the monopolies, he also gave offence to those who attacked the monopolies by defending them at all.
-On 18 April, 1621, he was fetched from the Tower to answer charges brought against him in the House of Lords, where he stated in the course of his defence that his sufferings were, in his opinion, due to circumstances connected with the patent for inns.
+On 18 April 1621, he was fetched from the Tower to answer charges brought against him in the House of Lords, where he stated in the course of his defence that his sufferings were, in his opinion, due to circumstances connected with the patent for inns.